kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 1. Dig out the blank tags, and cut a pair of them off the roll.
 Mark the **front** of the tags with **the rider's bib number** in permanent marker pen.
 1. Ensure that the **CrossMgrImpinj** application is not running.
 1. Open the **HPVMgr** application.
 It should load the rider database automatically.
-1. Switch to the **WriteTags** screen and ensure that it is configured to connect to the reader using the IPv4 address `192.168.1.250`  (The settings from the last successful connection to the reader shuold be restored.)
+1. Switch to the **WriteTags** screen and ensure that it is configured to connect to the reader using the IPv4 address `192.168.1.250`  (The settings from the last successful connection to the reader should be restored.)
 1. Click the "**Connect**" button to connect to the reader.
 If this is not successful, you probably have an incorrect address or a network problem.
 1. Select the **antenna** that you want to write tags with.
 The Desktop antenna is usually **Antenna 3**, while the patch antenna built into the RFID reader flightcase is **Antenna 4**.
 1. Ensure that "**Write to ALL tags within range**" is disabled, unless you know what you are doing!